 Format: one approach per line, starting with "APPROACH N:"

-# Step 2: evaluate each thought
+# Step 2: Evaluate each thought

 Format: "SCORE N: X/10 — [one-sentence reason]"